muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 void MoveProps(entt::registry& registry, float deltaTime) {}
 ```

-### Problems controling over data flow
+### Problems controlling data-flow

 One of the points of DOD is that all code serves a single purpose: It converts data (input) into other data (output).
-“Its all about the data.”
+“It's all about the data.”

 Having a view that we mostly only iterate is limiting us if we want to do proper algorithms where we use multiple steps to (efficiently) operate data.